ivaninastoyanova/ReactJS-Project/README.md

 The password should be at least `five` characters long.

 When creating a new recipe, you need to fill all input fields.

+When editing a given recipe, you need to fill all input fields as well.

 ## Available Scripts